 Social norms have a powerful impact on our behavior, even when we’re not consciously aware of them.
-They affect what we wear, what we eat, and how we speak (just saying’).
+They affect what we wear, what we eat, and how we speak.
 They also influence how satisfying our romantic relationships are, how we relate to our children, and which political candidates we support.

-As Americans, we like to think of ourselves as individualists who march to the beat of our own drum.
+We like to think of ourselves as individuals who march to the beat of our own drum.
 And it’s true that we are an individualistic culture.
 But it’s also true that, more often than not, we are influenced by the thoughts, feelings, and behaviors of other people.
 Why is this the case?
-We are social animals who have a fundamental need to connect with others.
-Nearly everyone wants to be liked and accepted by others (don’t you?).
+Because we are social animals with a fundamental need to connect with others.
+Nearly everyone wants to be liked and accepted by others; don’t you?
 This need for acceptance leads us to conform to the norms of our groups and the larger society.
-Those who don’t conform to these social norms risk negative social consequences such as ridicule and rejection.
+Those who don’t conform risk negative social consequences such as ridicule and rejection.

 Conformity isn’t necessarily a bad thing.
-It’s good when people conform to the unwritten rule that diners should tip their servers 15-20% of the bill.
-Or the rule that you should help people in distress.
-Other times, though, conformity can be harmful to our health and happiness.
-Here are three examples.
+It’s good when people conform to the unwritten rule that diners should tip their servers 15 to 20 percent of the bill.
+Or when we help people in distress.
+At other times, though, conformity can be harmful to our health and happiness.
+Here are three examples:

-Sometimes, people ask “How are you?” because they really want to know how you’re doing.
-Other times, people ask because it has become a normative greeting in our society.
+Sometimes people ask “How are you?” because they really want to know how you’re doing.
+Other times, they ask because it has simply become a normative greeting in our society.
 “Hi, how are you?” is a lengthier alternative to “Hi.”
-The standard response is usually mumbled as a single word: goodhowareyou? or finehowareyou?
+The standard response is usually mumbled as a single word: goodhowareyou? or fineandyou?
 This exchange happens even when people are moving in opposite directions, with no possibility of having an actual conversation.
-We're conditioning ourselves to provide superficial answers when people ask how we're doing.
+We've conditioned ourselves to provide superficial answers when people ask how we're doing.
 This isn't good for us.

 2. Stop glorifying busyness.

-If you ask people how they’re doing and you wait for a genuine response, you’ll often hear, “I’m so busy.”
+If you ask people how they’re doing (and wait for a genuine response) you’ll often hear, “I’m so busy.”
 Busyness has become a measure of success in our society.
 Many people like to humblebrag about how busy they are.
-They brag about getting only 3 hours of sleep, working twelve hours straight, or going all year without a vacation.
-One of my colleagues recently told me she had such a busy workday that she forgot to eat (yeah… that never happens to me!).
-Few people brag about getting 9-10 rejuvenating hours of sleep or leaving work early to get a massage.
+They brag about getting only three hours of sleep, working 12 hours straight, or going all year without a vacation.
+One colleague recently told me she had such a busy workday that she forgot to eat.
+(That never happens to me!)
+Few people brag about getting 9 to 10 rejuvenating hours of sleep or leaving work early to get a massage.
 Even our children are busy; their schedules are packed with school commitments and extracurricular activities.

-In his book When All You’ve Ever Wanted Isn’t Enough, Harold Kushner writes that we keep busy to “fill the gnawing emptiness in our soul.”
-While that may be true, another possibility is that we fill our calendars because it’s the norm.
-Everyone else seems to be doing it so we think it’s the “normal” thing to do.
-We don’t stop to question whether this obsession with busyness is good for us.
-Maybe we should.
+In his book, When All You’ve Ever Wanted Isn’t Enough, Harold Kushner writes that we keep busy to “fill the gnawing emptiness in our soul.”
+That may be true, but another possibility is that we fill our calendars because it’s the norm.
+Everyone else seems to be doing it, so we think it’s the “normal” thing to do.
+We don’t stop to question whether this obsession with busyness is good for us, but maybe we should.